HathorNetwork/hathor-wallet-mobile/QA_CUSTOM_NETWORK.md

     1. Dismiss the success feedback modal

 1. **Send an invalid Node URL**
-    1. Emmpty the Node URL field
+    1. Empty the Node URL field
     1. Check that an invalidation message appears under the field informing Node URL is required
-    1. Fill the field with an invalid URL "invalid"
+    1. Fill the field with an invalid URL, e.g. "invalid"
     1. Check that an invalidation message appears under the field informing Node URL should be a valid URL

 1. **Send a custom network**